Discrete-time Quantum Walks in Qudit Systems: Introduction

-In this article, efficient quantum circuits for the implementation of DTQW on varied search-space in qudit systems has been proposed.
-Although physical systems in classical hardware are typically binary, but, common quantum hardware, such as in superconducting \cite{32} and trapped ion computers \cite{31}, has an infinite spectrum of discrete energy levels.
+In this article, efficient quantum circuits for the implementation of DTQW on varied search spaces in qudit systems have been proposed.
+Although physical systems in classical hardware are typically binary, common quantum hardware, such as in superconducting \cite{32} and trapped ion computers \cite{31, Ringbauer_2022}, has an infinite spectrum of discrete energy levels.
 Quantum hardware may be configured to manipulate the $d$ energy levels by operating on $d$-ary quantum systems.
-Qudit gates have already been successfully implemented \cite{1, 6, 13, 17, 19, 34} indicating it is possible to consider higher level systems apart from qubit only systems.
+Qudit gates have already been successfully implemented \cite{1, 6, 13, 17, 19, 34} indicating it is possible to consider higher-level systems apart from qubit-only systems.
 Thus, the question of higher states, beyond the standard two being implemented and performed, no longer stands strong \cite{sahapra}.
 Therefore, we graduate to multi-valued quantum systems or qudits \cite{Muthukrishnan_2000}, which in the course reduce the circuit complexity and commend the efficiency of quantum algorithms \cite{9410395} to provide larger state space with simultaneous multiple control operations \cite{Wang_2020, qft, Bocharov_2017}.
 For instance, $N$ qubits can be formulated as $\frac{N}{\log_2 {d}}$ qudits, which immediately gives $\log_2 {d}$-factor in run-time \cite{Fan_2007, Khan_2006, Di_2013} for solving any computational problem using quantum algorithm.